 Today, December 3rd, sees the anniversary of the storming of the "Eureka Stockade" in Australia in 1853, an action in which the 12th (East Suffolk) Regiment played an important part.
 In the 1850s, Australia was gripped by gold fever.
 The prospectors, who saw it as a natural right to the treasure that Australia possessed, were rebelling against the hefty licensing fees that the authorities were imposing on them to dig.
 When the rates increased, fractions became fraught and the prospectors banded together and formed themselves into armed settlements outside the jurisdiction of the authorities.
 These settlements or 'stockades' as they became known, were springing up across Australia in alarming numbers.
 With a pitifully small civil force, the Governor appealed to Great Britain for armed assistance to deal with the riotous 'diggers,' and thus in October 1853, the 12th Regiment arrived in Australia to assist the civil powers.
 In the brief action that followed that day, which resulted in the capture of the stockade and the seizing of the rebels unique flag; the "Crux Australis" or "Southern Cross," losses to the Regiment were one Drummer Boy and 3 Other Ranks.
 Their names are still inscribed upon a memorial at the spot of the former stockade, which records their actions that day in quashing an armed revolution, by what was a "band of aggrieved diggers in arms"

-Left: Regimental Paymaster William Rice Olivey, 12th Regiment, circa 1855.
-His oldest son, Herbert, would be killed in Somaliland in April 1903, whilst serving with the Central African Regiment.
+Left: Regimental Paymaster Walter Rice Olivey, 12th Regiment, circa 1866.
+His youngest son, Herbert, would be killed in Somaliland in April 1903, whilst serving with the King's African Rifles.

 Long Melford Seeks Help With Centenary Project